biomedicalengineering/MONAILabel-AUTOanomalies/README.md

 # MONAILabel-bone-tumour-3d-segmentation

-Codes libraries and packages of Transforms are by MONAILabel (https://github.com/basharbme/MONAILabel) Training where done with MONAILabel Uvicom server on pretrained deepedit dynunet model and inferred by Auto Segmentation.
+Codes libraries and packages of Transforms are by MONAILabel (https://github.com/basharbme/MONAILabel) Training is done with MONAILabel Uvicom server on pretrained deepedit dynunet model and inferred by Auto Segmentation.

 # Dataset and Model: